-Last Updated on July 28, 2020 by Daniel Woerle
+Last Updated on December 13, 2020 by Mr. FightToFIRE

 Their defensive nature is first and foremost thanks to the predictable lease-based revenue.
 No matter what happens during the year, paying the lease you must.
 You can live another year with last year’s iPhone but it’s pretty hard to live (or do business) without a roof above your head.

-(Belgian) REIT: A strong hold
+(Belgian) REITs: A strong hold

 Talking about dividends, REITs have a history of paying attractive dividends.
-This is typical for REITs, resulting from cash-flow-oriented business models focused on operating, acquiring and developing properties that generate recurring income streams.
+This is typical for REITs, resulting from cash-flow-oriented business models focused on operating, acquiring, and developing properties that generate recurring income streams.
 For 2019, Belgian REITs gave a net return of 3.2%.

 In Belgium, they are required to payout at least 80% of their income.
 In the US the IRS requires REITs to pay out at least 90% of their taxable income to shareholders.

 I’m thinking of technology REIT subsectors like industrial, data centers, and infrastructure.
 These could continue producing strong total returns this year.
 Two other segments that could see further growth are elderly care and logistics.
-Both niches benefit from good growth prospects due to the aging population and the rise of e-commerce respectively.
+Both niches benefit from good growth prospects due to the aging population and the explosion of e-commerce respectively.

-My favorite Belgian REITs for 2020
+My favorite Belgian REITs for 2021

-- WDP: Focusses purely on logistics.
+- WDP (ticker: WDP; ISIN: BE0974349814): Focusses purely on logistics.

-- XIOR: Specialist in student housing in Belgium, The Netherlands, Spain and Portugal.
+- XIOR (ticker: XIOR; ISIN: BE0974288202): Specialist in student housing in Belgium, The Netherlands, Spain, and Portugal.

-Here I can especially reccommend you the section about the best dividend stocks in the Real Estate industry.
+For more inspiration regarding stock investments: Read my article about the 19 best European dividend aristocrat stocks.
+Here I can especially recommend the section about the best dividend stocks in the Real Estate industry.